 Over the past few decades, soda has become a staple of the American diet.
-Every restaurant offers a variety of flavors, vending machines fill the lunch rooms of office buildings and schools, and every convenience store sells it by the bucket-sized cup.
+Every restaurant offers a variety of flavors, vending machines are standard in the lunch rooms of office buildings and schools, and every convenience store sells soda by the bucket-sized cup.
 In fact, it’s hard to grab a quick meal without a soda being added as part of the price.

 What most people don’t consider as they crack open a can of their favorite sweetened beverage is that this daily habit could be wreaking havoc on their health.